Investors Catch On to Plus-Size Fashion: The Broadsheet

 But what interested us most about Part & Parcel was the business model.
 At first glance, it looks a lot like a multi-level marketing platform.
 The startup sells through “partners” rather than directly to customers or through retailers.
 But Jonas has taken precautions that she says will prevent Part & Parcel from running into MLMs’ worst problems.

 Part & Parcel sellers do pay a $125 fee to join, but they don’t have to buy a backlog of inventory to sell clothing.
-And they’re not incentivized to bring other women into the business, which Jonas says will prevent a pyramid structure from developing.
+And they’re not as strongly incentivized to bring other women into the business, which Jonas says will prevent a pyramid structure from developing.

 It was a tough model to sell to investors over a more traditional D2C business (the startup ended up raising a $4 million seed round), but Jonas had her reasons.
 Namely: plus-size women also face workplace discrimination.
 “I wanted to put that money into her pocket to try to solve some of the systemic problems,” Jonas says.
 It’s a reason Part & Parcel held its launch event in Anchorage, Alaska—a community where most women are plus-size, unemployment is high, and shopping options are limited.

 A novel approach—and one that could solve some of the issues that have plagued these kinds of businesses for decades.
 And sell some nice wide-width boots.
+Fortune

 |Emma Hinchliffe